mohammedjasam/Secure-Data-Analysis/README.md

 > To install it, execute the following command "pip install binarytree"

 ### Execution
+ - Open cmd and type the following
  - git clone https://github.com/mohammedjasam/Secure-Data-Analysis
  - cd Secure-Data-Analysis
- - Create a data.txt and query.txt (Instructions are below) and place them in TreeGeneration folder
+ - Create a data.txt and query.txt (Instructions are below) and place them in "Secure-Data-Analysis/Final Project/TreeGeneration" folder
- - From the Final Project Folder where the run.py is present, execute the following command
+ - From the "Final Project" Folder where the run.py is present, execute the following command
  > python run.py

 ### Instructions for data.txt and query.txt